Skip to main content

 Guide the AI with AGENTS.md

-The addon runs on OpenCode, so it respects standard agent instruction files — AGENTS.md, CLAUDE.md, and others.
-Use them to set persistent rules for how the AI writes stories, so you don’t repeat yourself in every prompt.
+The addon runs on OpenCode, so it respects standard agent instruction files: AGENTS.md, CLAUDE.md, and others.
+Use them to set persistent rules for how the AI writes stories.
 Useful things to include:

 AGENTS.md